 The Klaviyo email template editor makes it easy to create beautiful emails to send to your customers.
-Your emails can be customized to fit your needs through the drag-and-drop functionality of the editor.
 Add a text or image block to get out your information, use the header/link bar or social links block to redirect customers to your page, or add in a product block to drop in your most trending items.

 Interested in email design?
 Check out our Guide to Email Design to learn more.